+Agribusiness - Fina nce empnasis:

-Required Fiel eld Courses:
+Required Fiel ld Courses:

-AGEC 671 Fundamentals in Agribusiness and Managerial Econ nomics3 Credits
+AGEC 671 Fundamentals in Agribusiness and Managerial Economi cs3 Credits

-AGEC 695 Frontiers in Agribusiness and Managerial Economic cs3 Credits
+AGEC 695 Frontiers in Agribusiness and Managerial Economics 3 Credits

 Subtotal in Fi ield Area 6 Credits

 Business Field d Courses

 FINC 688 Seminar in Corporate Finance 3 Credits

 FINC 688 Seminar in Asset Pricing 3 Credits

 Subtotal in Fi ield Elective Area 6 Credits

-Total Field Ro Requirements 12 Credits
+Total Field R equirements 12 Credits

-Chair of the student's parts of AGEC 676 Fr faculty, or any comballow the student to s aught under the direction of the Chair of the student's grading and it is advisory committee can take an active role in teaching frontiers in Applied Market Analysis, allow students to take binations of these alternatives.
-The Chair of the student substitute AGEC 676 for AGEC 695.
-When the course is all in a section opened for the Chair of the student's advis this class, allow students to take the directed readings from selected t's advisory committee may also to taught as an AGEC 695 course,

-Two finance sequences are offered, Asset Pricing and Corporate Finance, with a theory and an empirical course for each.
-A doctoral seminar in Research Methods is also offered depending on the availability of instructors.
-ABME students are required to take two doctoral seminars.
-It is recommended that students take the asset pricing or corporate finance sequence.
-However, students can take any of the doctoral seminars with the exception that the empirical seminars cannot be taken before taking the associated theory course.
-The theory courses are taught each year.
-Typically, the asset pricing theory is taught in the fall and the corporate finance theory is taught in the spring.
-The empirical course for asset pricing and the empirical course for corporate finance are taught every other year.
-The sequencing of all doctoral seminars is dependent on the availability of faculty to teach these courses and under the direction of the Finance Department.
+parts of AGEC 676 Fr faculty, or any comb allow the student to s the student will enrol.
+Two finance sequence course for each.
+A d instructors.
+ABME st the asset pricing or co the exception that the theory courses are ta finance theory is tau corporate finance are availability of faculty s advisory committee can take an active role in teaching this is rontiers in Applied Market Analysis, allow students to take directions of these alternatives.
+The Chair of the student's active stitute AGEC 676 for AGEC 695.
+When the course is taught in a section opened for the Chair of the student's advisory courses are offered, Asset Pricing and Corporate Finance, with doctoral seminar in Research Methods is also offered dependents are required to take two doctoral seminars.
+It is reconstructed in the sequence.
+However, students can take any of the empirical seminars cannot be taken before taking the assumption as the spring.
+The empirical course for asset pricing and the taken these courses and under the direction of the Finance of the taken courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken these courses and under the direction of the Finance of the taken ected readings from selected dvisory committee may also that as an AGEC 695 course, ommittee. a theory and an empirical adding on the availability of mmended that students take of the doctoral seminars with sociated theory course.
+The in the fall and the corporate and the empirical course for eminars is dependent on the education of the department.

-Total Minimum Course Requirements
+Total Minimum Cour rse Requirements 42 Credits

 Research

-AGEC 691 Research
+AGEC 691 Research 22 Credits

-All PhD students must attain a level of understanding of philosophy of science comparable to AGEC 607 (Research Methodology) and a working knowledge of the use of computers in research and teaching.
+t attain a level of understanding of philosophy of science gy) and a working knowledge of the use of computers

 Additional hours of coursework and FINC 690 Research Topics Seminar can be used to replace research hours.
 ABME students are invited and encouraged to attend the Finance Friday seminars.
-It is expected that this will help ABME students to better understand the research methodology used to publish in the finance literature.
+It is expected that this will help ABME students to better understand the research methodology used to publish in the finance